adobe/reactor-developer-docs/api/reference/1.0/secrets/list_notes.md

 # List Notes for a Secret

-Retrieve the Notes attached to the specified Secret.
+Retrieve all notes related to the specified Secret.

 {% filters note %}